Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Syria's security forces dismantled an explosive device in Damascus linked to Hezbollah, arresting five suspects.
-The cell was reportedly trained abroad and connected to Lebanon's Hezbollah.
-The incident highlights ongoing regional tensions and efforts to undermine stability, with recent plots targeting Jewish figures in the Middle East.
+Syria's security forces have dismantled an explosive device in Damascus linked to Hezbollah, arresting five suspects.
+The cell received military training abroad and is connected to Lebanon's Hezbollah.
+The incident highlights ongoing regional tensions and efforts to destabilize Syria's stability.

 What's behind the headline?